cncf/devstats.archive/MULTIPROJECT.md

 - Stop temporary instance via `docker stop 62e71b9d33d6`.
 - Start instance that uses freshly copied `/etc/grafana.prometheus` and `/usr/share/grafana.prometheus`: `./grafana/prometheus/docker_grafana_run.sh` and then `./grafana/prometheus/docker_grafana_start.sh`.
 - Configure Grafana using `http://{{your_domain}}:3001` as described in [GRAFANA.md](https://github.com/cncf/devstats/blob/master/GRAFANA.md), note changes specific to docker listed below:
-- InfluxDB name should point to 2nd, 3rd ... project Influx database, for example "prometheus".
-- You won't be able to access InfluxDB running on localhost, you need to get host's virtual address from within docker container:
-- `./grafana/prometheus/docker_grafana_shell.sh` and execute: `ip route | awk '/default/ { print $3 }'` to get container's gateway address (our host), for example `172.17.0.1`.
-- This is also saved as `grafana/get_gateway_ip.sh`.
-- Use http://{{gateway_ip}}:8086 as InfluxDB url.
 - To edit `grafana.ini` config file (to allow anonymous access), you need to edit `/etc/grafana.prometheus/grafana.ini`.
 - Instead of restarting the service via `service grafana-server restart` you need to restart docker conatiner via: `./grafana/prometheus/docker_grafana_restart.sh`.
 - All standard Grafana folders are mapped into grafana.prometheus equivalents accessible on host to configure grafana inside docker container.